Hudson Kearley, 1st Viscount Devonport: Public service

 Devonport was elected as a Liberal Member of Parliament for Devonport in the 1892 general election.
+He worked hard for a number of years on ensuring that the more than £1m within Patriotic Fund was unlocked and made available for the purposes that it had been donated.
 He was appointed a deputy lieutenant of Buckinghamshire in 1901.
-In 1903, he was appointed Parliamentary Secretary to the Board of Trade, assisting the President of the Board of Trade, David Lloyd George.
+In 1905, he was appointed Parliamentary Secretary to the Board of Trade, assisting the President of the Board of Trade, David Lloyd George.

+He was aligned with the Liberal Imperialist grouping in the Liberal Party, and was one of the three sitting Liberal MPs who joined the Liberal Imperial Council prior to the 1900 general election (together with Robert William Perks and Andrew Provand).

 He was created a baronet, of Wittington in the Parish of Medmenham in the County of Buckingham, on 22 July 1908 and became a member of the Privy Council in 1909.
 He retired from the lower house after the January 1910 general election.

 He played an important part in the passage of the Port of London Bill in 1908 and served as unpaid chairman of the Port of London Authority from 1909 until 1925.

 He was elevated to the peerage as Baron Devonport, of Wittington in the County of Buckingham on 15 July 1910.
 It was reported in The New York Times that he declined to contribute to party funds in return for the peerage, feeling that his party contribution and unpaid services in relation to the Port of London were great enough to warrant the distinction without payment.
 After proposing to submit the related correspondence to the press, no money was exchanged.

 This did not save him from being the subject of a savage epigram by Hilaire Belloc: